zachpino/3dDataForm/week4/genalgo.md

 *Fitness* can be complex and synthesized from several factors, and the most productive fitnesses for evolutionary algorithms to solve for are those that implement two oppositional forces (3d volume and material use in a building, height and structural rigidity in a wind turbine, aerodynamics and fuel load in a rocket).

-The more parameteres that define the *genome*, the more varied and successful the outcomes *can* be, at the expense of computing time.
+The more parameters that define the *genome*, the more varied and successful the outcomes *can* be, at the expense of computing time.
 Just like in living organisms, a healthy genome is defined by variability, specificity, and a lack of redundency.

 Take a look through these examples and try to articulate what the fitness and genomes might have been.